The Bird Bath Buying Guide: 8 Questions To Ask Yourself (2022)

 Simply put, providing consistent fresh water will attract more birds than just hanging a bird feeder.

-Hanging feeders filled with irresistible food is an essential part of a bird feeding station.
+Hanging bird feeders filled with irresistible food is an essential part of a bird feeding station.
 But many bird species will NEVER visit your feeders, no matter what types of food you offer!
-North America’s beautiful warblers are a great example.
+Warblers are a great example.
 Even common species like the American Robin will almost never be glimpsed on a bird feeder.

 But providing a source of fresh water to drink appeals to ALL birds.